-The Palau Guell in Barcelona may look ordinary outside but wait until you step on inside.
+The Palau Guell in Barcelona may look ordinary outside but wait until you step inside.
 It’s splendid!
-Truly magnifique!
+Truly Magnifique!

 Ready?
 Let me take you inside.